MrMino/pytest-edit/README.md

 If no editor is set, the defaults are `vi` for POSIX platforms and `notepad` for Windows.

-The plugin tries to be cleaver about the options given to the detected editor.
+The plugin tries to be clever about the options given to the detected editor.
 If something is not working properly for you, don't hesitate to [open an issue](https://github.com/MrMino/pytest-edit/issues).